-Because the breath is new every minute (several in a minute!) there is opportunity for fresh energy in any moment…. for spiritual rest, and growth, in any moment.
+Because the breath is new in every moment, there is opportunity for fresh energy in any moment…. for spiritual rest, and growth.

 I'm grateful for the anchoring of the mindful breath to the existing habit of looking at the clock and timer.